no00ne/CS305-2025Spring-FinalProject/README.md

 * `Localhost: port/capacity`: display the sending capacity of the peers.

 * `Localhost: port/redundancy`: display the number of redundant blocks and transactions received.

-* `Localhost: port/scores`: display peers' scores in the network.

 ## 3. Functions to Complete